google/zetasql/docs/debugging_functions.md

 If `catch_expression` is evaluated:

-+ If the evaluation of `catch_expression` does not produce an error, then `IFERROR` returns the result of `catch_expression`.
++ If the evaluation of `catch_expression` doesn't produce an error, then `IFERROR` returns the result of `catch_expression`.
 + If the evaluation of `catch_expression` produces any error, then `IFERROR` produces that error.